Making Sense of Solar Energy Incentives

 Otherwise known as SRECs, these allow you to sell your solar power in a similar fashion to trading on a stock market.
 The system is underpinned by Renewable Portfolio Standards (RPS) or state-level clean energy goals that require utilities to source a portion of their electricity from clean sources every year.

 For every 1,000 kilowatt-hours of electricity your system produces, you’ll earn one SREC, which you can sell to your utility.
-SREC prices really vary since their driven by demand, but they can be worth as much as $300 each.
-This means that the average residential solar installation could generate anywhere between X and Y SRECs a year.
-(Not a bad side earner!)
+SREC prices really vary since they are driven by demand, but they can be worth as much as $300 each.
+This means that the average residential solar installation in the U.S. could generate around five SRECs a year, earning a homeowner as much as $1,500.
+Not a bad side earner!

 Solar Tax Exemptions